Explanations¶

 There are a few different options to integrate the Document Validation UI into your Project, which we will explain next.

-If you want to integrate the Document Validation UI to an existing application, you can run the following command in your terminal to install our npm package:
+If you want to integrate the Document Validation UI into an existing application, you can run the following command in your terminal to install our npm package:

 npm i @konfuzio/document-validation-ui